rollup/rollup/docs/999-big-list-of-options.md

 * `named` – if you are using named exports
 * `none` – if you are not exporting anything (e.g. you are building an app, not a library)

-As this is only an output transformation, you can only choose `default` if there a default export is the only export for all entry chunks.
-Likewise, you can only choose `none` if there are no exports, otherwise Rollup will error.
+As this is only an output transformation, you can only choose `default` if a default export is the only export for all entry chunks.
+Likewise, you can only choose `none` if there are no exports, otherwise Rollup will throw an error.

 The difference between `default` and `named` affects how other people can consume your bundle.
 If you use `default`, a CommonJS user could do this, for example: